susam/mintotp/README.md

 Alternative: OATH Toolkit
 -------------------------

-There is an `oauthtool` command available in OATH Toolkit that can also generate TOTP values from TOTP secret keys.
+There is an `oathtool` command available in OATH Toolkit that can also generate TOTP values from TOTP secret keys.
 However, one of the issues currently with `oathtool` is that it requires the secret key to be provided as a command line argument which is generally insecure because